-Although Revenue Storm has identified 27 distinct Sales Competencies across all types of sellers and industries, our database of over 20,000 plus revenue producers has allowed us to study and reveal the top 6 competency gaps that create the most sales vulnerability.
-If you can improve your salespeople in these 6 areas you would clearly have a market place advantage.
+Although Revenue Storm has identified 27 distinct Sales Competencies across all types of sellers and industries, our database of over 20,000+ revenue producers has allowed us to study and reveal the top 6 competency gaps that create the most sales vulnerability.
+You will have a marketplace advantage if you can improve your salespeople in these six areas.

 1. Establish Executive Credibility

 How do the prospect executives view your salespeople?
 Are they experts in themselves and their offerings?
 Do they bring fresh thinking to the executive’s business?

 Prospects can get information almost anywhere.
 It is not a differentiator.
 Data and information wash over executives–it has become a daily tidal wave to be avoided.